imarc/boilerplate-archived/README.md

 HTML5 Boilerplate, by focusing on our uses, aligning things with our semantics, and being willing to allow for slightly more variance between browsers.

 We're targeting IE8+, Chrome, Safari, and Firefox.
-We're aiming for boilerplate to be functional in IE7, however we are willing to accept visual degradation.

 Take a Look
 -----------